alteryx/ayx-developer-sdk/docs/howto/how-to-make-api-tool/api-tool-guide.md

 ---
 A plugin workspace is the project folder that houses all of your SDK plugins and metadata, managed by a `ayx_workspace.json` file.
 ### 1. Create a Workspace
-The very first step to creating a plugin is to make a plugin workspace.
+The first step of plugin creation is to make a plugin workspace.
 We initialize a plugin workspace in an empty directory with the `sdk-workspace-init` command.
 Run the command and fill out the prompts, which will then start the workspace initialization process.

 ```powershell
 $ ayx_plugin_cli sdk-workspace-init